 Side effects of pycnogenol include dizziness, vertigo, headache, sleepiness, and upset stomach.
 Individuals with immune disorders should not take pycnogenol.

 Turmeric is used in China and India to treat arthritis by reducing pain, inflammation, and stiffness.
 Curcumin is the active ingredient in turmeric.
 A 2016 systematic review examined data from eight randomized clinical trials and determined that there was enough evidence to suggest that taking 1,000 mg of curcumin each day for eight to 12 weeks can help to reduce the pain and inflammation of arthritis and might be as effective as nonsteroidal anti-inflammatory drugs.
 However, the sample size of the studies reviewed were quite small, ranging from 45 to 124 participants.

-A 2017 study of 36 people compared the efficacy of two different doses of curcumin vs. placebo in rheumatoid arthritis.
-The active therapy or the placebo was taken twice per day for 90 days.
-The participants who took the bioavailable formulation of curcumin in either the 250 mg or the 500 mg dose reported significant improvements in pain and inflammation compared to the placebo group.
-These changes were confirmed by erythrocyte sedimentation rate, C-reactive protein, and rheumatoid factor blood tests, as well as scoring on the visual analog scale and the Disease Activity Score 28.
+A 2017 study of 36 people compared the efficacy of two different doses of curcumin vs. placebo in rheumatoid arthritis for 90 days.
+The participants who took the bioavailable formulation of curcumin reported significant improvements in pain and inflammation compared to the placebo group.
+These improvements were also confirmed by objective lab tests.